-ORGANIZATIONAL BEHAVIOR
+M4 - Management Track - ORGANIZATIONAL BEHAVIOR

 Length of module: 4 Hours

-Lecturer(s): Dr. Nuno Guimarães da Costa

-Student learning objectives: The course aims to analyse and discuss the causes and consequences of functional and dysfunctional organizational behaviours.
-The course presents the major topics of work psychology in a managerial approach, clustered around three main topics: the individual, the group, and the organisation.
+Student learning objectives: The course aims to analyze and discuss the causes and consequences of functional and dysfunctional organizational behaviors.
+The course presents the major topics of work psychology in a managerial approach clustered around three main topics: the individual, the group, and the organization.

 Course/module content: Historical overview

-The individual:
+The individual: Emotions

-Emotions Motivation & satisfaction
+Motivation & satisfaction

+The organization:

-The organisation: Culture
+Culture

 Teaching methods: Lecture

 Discussion of live case-studies

 Assessment: exam

 Bibliography: -